 Interest you pay on business loans is usually a currently deductible business expense.
-It makes no difference whether you pay the interest on a bank loan, personal loan, credit card, line of credit, car loan, or real estate mortgage.
+It makes no difference whether you pay the interest on a bank loan, personal loan, credit card, line of credit, car loan, or real estate mortgage for business real property.
 Nor does it matter whether the collateral you used to get the loan was business or personal property.
 If you use the money for business, the interest you pay to get that money is a deductible business expense.
 It's how you use the money that counts, not how you get it.
 Borrowed money is used for business when you buy something with the money that's deductible as a business expense.

-If you use your car for business, you can deduct the interest that you pay on your car loan as an interest expense.
-You can take this deduction whether you deduct your car expenses using the actual expense method or the standard mileage rate, because the standard mileage rate was not intended to encompass interest on a car loan.
+If you use your car for business, you can deduct the interest you pay on your car loan as an interest expense.
+You can take this deduction whether you deduct your car expenses using the actual expense method or the standard mileage rate because the standard mileage rate was not intended to encompass interest on a car loan.

-If you use your car only for business, you can deduct all of the interest you pay.
+If you use your car only for business, you can deduct all the interest you pay.
 If you use it for both business and personal reasons, you can deduct the business percentage of the interest.
 For example, if you use your car 60% of the time for business, you can deduct 60% of the interest you pay on your car loan.

 If you borrow money to buy an interest in an S corporation, partnership, or LLC, it's wise to seek an accountant's help to figure out how to deduct the interest on your loan.
 It must be allocated among the company's assets and, depending on what assets the business owns, the interest might be deductible either as a business expense or as an investment expense, which is more limited.
 Interest on money you borrow to buy stock in a C corporation is always treated as investment interest.
-This is true even if the corporation is small (also called closely held) and its stock is not publicly traded.
+This is true even if the corporation is small (also called "closely held") and its stock is not publicly traded.

 If you borrow money from a relative or friend and use it for business purposes, you may deduct the interest you pay on the loan as a business expense.
 However, the IRS is very suspicious of loans between family members and friends.
 You need to carefully document these transactions.
 Treat the loan like any other business loan: Sign a promissory note, pay a reasonable rate of interest, and follow a repayment schedule.
-Keep your cancelled loan payment checks to prove you really paid the interest.
+Keep your canceled loan payment checks to prove you really paid the interest.

 You can't deduct interest:

-Points and other loan origination fees that you pay to get a mortgage on business property are not deductible business expenses.
+Points and other loan origination fees that you pay to get a mortgage on business property aren't deductible business expenses.
 You must add these costs to the cost of the building and deduct them over time using depreciation.
 The same is true for interest on construction loans if you are in the business of building houses or other real property.
 Manufacturers of substantial amounts of goods—defined as goods worth $1 million or more and with an estimated production period of more than one year—must also depreciate the interest on money borrowed to produce their goods.